Minda Poochakku Kalyanam

 Minda Poochakku Kalyanam is a 1990 Indian Malayalam-language film, directed by Alleppey Ashraf, starring Suresh Gopi and Lissy Priyadarsan in the lead roles.
 The film is a remake of Hindi film Chitchor (1976).

 Plot

-Balaraman Pillai (Sankaradi) is a well-to-do villager living in Kuttanadu.
-He and his wife Sarasamma (Sukumari) are looking for a suitable alliance for their younger daughter Mini (Lissy Priyadarsan).
+Balaraman Pillai is a well-to-do villager living in Kuttanadu.
+He and his wife Sarasamma are looking for a suitable alliance for their younger daughter Mini.
 Balaraman Pillai receives a letter from his son-in-law, Ayyappan Kutty, living in Madras informing that an engineer named Kumar from his company is arriving in the village to oversee a construction project.
 Ayyappan Kutty suggests Kumar as a suitable groom for Mini.